DECODEproject/whitepaper/conceptual_framework.md

 A participant demonstrates control of these **attributes** through some cryptographic means (essentially by holding a private key).
 This private key may be embedded on a physical device that the participant owns, such as a [Ubikey](https://www.yubico.com/products/yubikey-hardware/) or Smart Card issued by a civic authority.
 In the case of a device issued by an authority it may also contain attributes of interest to other DECODE applications, such as the fact that one lives in a particular city.
 These attributes, when stored, record the provenance and the semantic meaning of the relation in their urn, and can so be "officially verified" attributes that certain applications may require (such as voting in participatory budgeting applications, see below).

+Taking this approach to "identity", also has the benefit of following a privacy by design principle of only providing the minimum set of information that is absolutely required for a particular interaction.

 ### Attribute Provenance